 Mind in Kingston has a growing and dedicated team of volunteers that support the charity by providing their time and skills.
-As well as supporting services such the Counselling Service, Outreach & Engagement activities, physical activities, the Telephone Advice Line, Empowering Minds Forum, the Magpie Project, Alfriston Outreach, Kingston Community Wellbeing Project, Champions for Change Kingston, and Kingstonian Mind FC, they support the charity to raise awareness of mental health at community events.
-The charity has 31 volunteers (not counting the Trustees, who are also volunteers) who provided approx. 2,000 hours of volunteering during the financial year.
-They undertake a variety of roles and have the opportunity to gain experience and skills and whom the charity assists in pursuing careers or education: in other cases, they remain committed to their role.
+As well as supporting services such the Counselling Service, Outreach & Engagement activities, physical activities, the Telephone Advice Line, the Magpie Project, Alfriston Outreach, Champions for Change Kingston, and they support the charity to raise awareness of mental health at community events.
+Mind in Kingston volunteers undertake a variety of roles and have the opportunity to gain experience and skills and whom the charity assists in pursuing careers or education: in other cases, they remain committed to their role.
 The services Mind in Kingston provide are enriched by the individual personalities and skills of the volunteers to whom we are deeply grateful.